nouveauxterritoires/customjsp-webpack-plugin/README.md

 # Jsp WebPack Plugin
-This plugin intends for generate *.jsp file (with injected your bundles and chunks)
+This plugin intends for generate *.jsp file with injected your bundles and chunks on a tag html.

 # Install
-`npm i --save-dev jsp-webpack-plugin`
+`npm i --save-dev customjsp-webpack-plugin`

 or

-`yarn add --dev jsp-webpack-plugin`
+`yarn add --dev customjsp-webpack-plugin`

 # Usage